Adult training and education can be differentiated by institution type:

 Besides the VET institutions, adults can continue their studies for a partial vocation or attend a preparatory training for VET in an adult training institution.
 Training and Learning Outcomes Requirements of a partial vocational training, and programme requirements which set a base for vocational qualifications define the exit requirements of a given vocation based on learning outcomes.

-The centrally developed programme requirements for vocational training, that can be launched in adult training as well (under the Act LXXX of 2019 on VET), include the Hungarian Qualifications Framework (HuQF) level.
-The programme requirements are centrally elaborated in cooperation by the Ministry responsible for VET (Ministry of Culture and Innovation) and the Hungarian Chamber of Commerce and Industry.
-Currently 551 programme requirements are available on the website of the Innovative Training Support Centre.
+The centrally developed programme requirements (Programkövetelmények) for vocational training, that can be launched in adult training as well (under the Act LXXX of 2019 on VET), include the Hungarian Qualifications Framework (HuQF) level.
+To register programme requirements, anyone can apply to the Ministry of Culture and Innovation.
+The registration is the competence of the Minister responsible for adult education and is developed centrally in cooperation with the Ministry of Culture and Innovation and the Hungarian Chamber of Commerce.
+In the first half of 2024, 591 programme requirements are available on the website of the Innovative Training Support Centre.

 The vocational training is carried out in line with the training institution’s training programme based on the programme requirements, participants receive a certificate of completion.
 After completing the vocational training, the qualifying examination takes place in an independent accredited examination centre, the adult learner receives a state-recognised vocational qualification certificate.
 In the case of labour market trainings, the employer decides in which cases they need only the certificate of completion and in which the state-recognised vocational qualification certificate.